huggingface/blog/perceiver.md

 Ok, so now one has final hidden states of shape (batch_size, 256, 1280).
 Great, but one actually wants to turn these into classification logits of shape (batch_size, num_labels).
 How can we make the Perceiver output these?

 This is handled by `PerceiverClassificationDecoder`.
 The idea is very similar to what was done when mapping the inputs to the latent space: one uses cross-attention.
 But now, the latent variables will produce keys and values, and one provides a tensor of whatever shape we'd like - in this case we'll provide a tensor of shape (batch_size, 1, num_labels) which will act as queries (the authors refer to these as "decoder queries", because they are used in the decoder).
 This tensor will be randomly initialized at the beginning of training, and trained end-to-end.
 As one can see, one just provides a dummy sequence length dimension of 1.
 Note that the output of a QKV attention layer always has the same shape as the shape of the queries - hence the decoder will output a tensor of shape (batch_size, 1, num_labels).
-The decoder then simply squeezes this tensor to have shape (batch_size, num_labels) and boom, one has classification logits.
+The decoder then simply squeezes this tensor to have shape (batch_size, num_labels) and boom, one has classification logits<sup id="a1">[1](#f1)</sup>.

 Great, isn't it?
 The Perceiver authors also show that it is straightforward to pre-train the Perceiver for masked language modeling, similar to BERT.
 This model is also available in HuggingFace Transformers, and called `PerceiverForMaskedLM`.
-The only difference with `PerceiverForSequenceClassification` is that it doesn't use `PerceiverClassificationDecoder` as decoder, but rather `PerceiverEmbeddingDecoder`, which turns the final hidden states of the latents to a tensor of shape (batch_size, 2048, 1280).
+The only difference with `PerceiverForSequenceClassification` is that it doesn't use `PerceiverClassificationDecoder` as decoder, but rather `PerceiverBasicDecoder`, to decode the latents to a tensor of shape (batch_size, 2048, 1280).
 After this, a language modeling head is added, which turns it into a tensor of shape (batch_size, 2048, vocab_size).
 The vocabulary size of the Perceiver is only 262, namely the 256 UTF-8 byte IDs, as well as 6 special tokens.
 By pre-training the Perceiver on English Wikipedia and [C4](https://arxiv.org/abs/1910.10683), the authors show that it is possible to achieve an overall score of 81.8 on GLUE after fine-tuning.

 ## Perceiver for images